 Head and Bristles

 Grill brushes come in several styles.
 Some brushes have a flat head with an arrangement of metal bristles and/or scraper pads attached to it.
 Others use a combination of a steel frame with wire bristles or loops attached to the head.

 Another style is the “bristle free” grill brush.
 Instead of bristles, they use a continuous strand of wire to form the cleaning surface, similar to an SOS pad.
 For a safe grill brush, look for one woven from wire instead of made from individual bristles.

 Grill brush bristles are most commonly made from stainless steel or brass wire.
 Both materials have their advantages and disadvantages, depending on your grill grates.

 - Stainless steel bristles are the most common type on the market.
-They make for a durable yet tough grill brush that is ideal for cleaning cast iron and stainless steel grill grates.
+They make for a durable yet tough BBQ scrubber that is ideal for cleaning cast iron and stainless steel grill grates.
 These types of grill brushes offer resistance to corrosion and can be found at a wide range of prices.

 - Brass bristles are less common and typically more expensive.
 They are softer and less durable than stainless steel bristles as well.
 The advantage of brass bristles is that they won’t scratch porcelain enameled or ceramic grill grates.
 The disadvantage is that they wear out faster and easily start to rust if left in a humid environment.

 Some so called “wire-free” brushes use nylon bristles instead.
 The theory is that nylon bristles are softer, less likely to damage a grill grate and safe if accidentally ingested.